jayantpatel06/js-projects/README.md

    Enter your height and weight to calculate your Body Mass Index (BMI) and see the result with category info.

 3. 🕒 **Digital Clock**
-   A live digital clock displaying current hours, minutes, and seconds.
+   A live digital clock displaying today's date , current hours, minutes, and seconds.

 4. ❓ **Guess The Number Game**
    A fun game where you guess a randomly generated number between 1 and 100 with hints for each guess.